Sasa94s/multicloud-computing-app/README.md

 - In Azure, you may receive an error when provisioning your cloud console similar to "Storage Account Creation Failed" or "Authorization Failed".
 This is likely because you did not select the pre-created resource group from the lab.
 The pre-created resource group is already selected and is required for the labs.
 The pre-created resource group name will be similar to `Regroup_4hEF_2G`.
 When provisioning your cloud console, first select `Show advanced settings`, then ensure you leave the resource group as the default.

 - In Azure, you may receive an error when running terraform about resource group creation failed.
 This is likely because you did not change the resource group name in the `main.tf` file to reflect your unique resource group name the Azure labs assign you.
 The resource group name will look similar to this: `Regroup_4hEF_2G`

-10. In each shell, run the following:

-    For AWS:
-    ```
-    cd cd11573-multicloud-computing-project/starter/aws
-    terraform apply
-    ```

-    For Azure:
-    ```
-    cd cd11573-multicloud-computing-project/starter/azure
-    terraform apply
-    ```

-    And type `yes` and enter when asked if you want to apply the changes
-11. Wait for the changes to apply.
-This can take up to 20 min.
-12. Verify the changes took effect:

-    For Azure:
-    1. In Azure go the search bar and type `container-instances` and click the icon that comes up
-    2. Click `udacity-continst`
-    3. Copy the URL from the field FQDN
-    4. Paste that URL into another tab in your browser and add `:3000` onto the end of the URL.
-It will look something like this: `udacity-tscottoazure.westeurope.azurecontainer.io:3000`.
-Go to that URL.
-You should see this text in your browser (note the name will be yours):

-                This is my app running on Azure accessing an S3 bucket in AWS: udacity-tscotto-s3-bucket

-                And also accessing a dynamodb instance in AWS: udacity-tscotto-aws-dynamodb

-    For AWS:
-    1. In AWS go the search bar and type `load balancer` and click Load Balancers under the EC2 heading
-    2. Click `udacity-lb`
-    3. Copy the URL from the field DNS
-    4. Paste that URL into another tab in your browser.
-It will look something like this: `udacity-lb-266017657.us-east-2.elb.amazonaws.com`.
-Go to that URL.
-You should see this text in your browser (note the name will be yours):

-                This is my app running on AWS accessing an Azure SQL instance: tscotto-udacity-sql

-                And also a dotnet app in Azure: udacity-tscotto-azure-dotnet-app
-13. Please take a screenshot of a running web applications in a browser
-14. Complete!
-15. Clean up resources

-    For AWS:
-    ```
-    cd cd11573-multicloud-computing-project/starter/aws
-    terraform destroy
-    ```

-    For Azure:
-    ```
-    cd cd11573-multicloud-computing-project/starter/azure
-    terraform destroy
-    ```

-    And type `yes` and press enter when asked if you want to destroy the resources
-16. Please take a screenshot of the cloud console showing the successful Terraform destroy command

-## Standout Suggestions

-1. Deploy more than 2 services in either cloud provider
-2. Create an additional environment variable to demonstrate even more connectivity between additional services
-3. Create another demonstration application similar to the one used in the project and show it accessing cloud resources

 ## License